juansein/juansein/README.md

 ## About me:

-  Strong front-end knowledge of React JS, ES6+, HTML, CSS3+, UX/UI design, CSS frameworks and responsive web design
+  Solid Front-end knowledge in ES6+, HTML, CSS3+, UX/UI design, CSS frameworks and responsive web design

-  Good back-end & db notions of node js, Express, PUG, Mongo DB, data base design & administration in mySQL
+  Basic knowledge of Back-end in node JS, Express, PUG and Mongo DB

   And much more!